Prefer deleted functions to private undefined ones

 Note: There is more to it except the good practice reasoning.

-• Using a deleted function in a member function or by a friend class won’t even compile the code if it tries to copy basic_ios objects while declaring private will compile successfully but fail during link-time.
+friendclass won’t even compile the code if it tries to copybasic_iosobjects while declaringprivatewill compile successfully but fail during link-time. - Conventionally deleted functions are declared

-• Only member functions can be private, while any function can be deleted (so you can delete some overloads for your function, in case you don’t want it to accept certain type inputs).
+public, notprivatewhile the C++-98 way requires the functions to be declared private (see the section above for reasoning). - Only member functions can be private, while any function can be deleted (so you can delete some overloads for your function, in case you don’t want it to accept certain type inputs).

 Let’s discuss the last point in detail: